Polarization as a tuning parameter for Floquet engineering: magnetism in the honeycomb, square, and triangular Mott insulators: Floquet-Hubbard model

 Our Hilbert space now contains both the electronic Fock space and the discrete set of Floquet sectors, giving the full Hamiltonian,

 It is instructive to represent this Hamiltonian as a matrix in the Floquet space,

 Effectively, an infinite number of copies of the lattice is created, each labeled by an integer $m$, as shown in Fig.~\ref{fig:Floquet-sectors}.
 The hoppings are now between different sites as well as different Floquet sectors.
-Additionally, in a given Floquet sector $m$, the on-site repulsion is shifted by $U\rightarrow U+m\Omega$.
+Additionally, in a given Floquet sector $m$, all the diagonal terms are shifted by $m\Omega$.

 To calculate $t_{i,i+\boldsymbol{\delta}_{i}}^{\left(m\right)}$ for arbitrary polarization, we use that $\boldsymbol{E}=-\frac{\partial\boldsymbol{A}}{\partial t}$.
 We can then simplify

 where we define the direction dependent amplitude, $A_l$ and phase, $\beta_l$.
 We have,